adrizein/json-template/README.md

     'age': 42
     }
 ```
+*Note: it is possible to simply write 42 instead of default(int, 42), the type will be infered from the value.*

+### Strict mode
+By passing `strict=True` to the `template` factory, or in the `validate` and `output` methods,
+the template will not accept extra keys in the dictionnary and will enforce the types
+instead of checking that the values are castable.

 ### Casting
 It is possible to cast the Python native types of a converted JSON file into more complex and/or custom-defined Python objects.